WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 big proglem datese inssuficien - so what is we have obligation for this to appera in the judical dateset bgut also, peale themselves can publish??? othey could change pdf - so only approve datased would work - isn't

+###CONTROL BEHIND TRANSCRIPT/PUBLICATIONS HAVE TO BE SAVE -IS' LIKE - YES, LET'S PUBLISH BUT IT MUST BE SAFE